bodeolukolu/ngsComposer/README.md

 ### Basic usage

 Set up your project directory containing the following:
-- a folder named <samples>, which contains fastq file(s).
+- A folder named "samples", which contains fastq file(s).
 Multiple libraries or demultiplexed fastq files can be included.
-- file named <barcodes_lib1.txt>, which contains barcodes and associated sample IDs.
-Additional library fastq files can be included, e.g. second library will have <barcodes_lib2.txt> file corresponding to lib2_R1/lib2_R2 variable (holds fastq file names) in the config.sh.
+- A file named "barcodes_lib1.txt", which contains barcodes and associated sample IDs.
+For additional libraries with different sample IDs specifiy "barcodes_lib2.txt", "barcodes_lib3.txt", ... "lib1_R1" and "lib1_R2" are variables in "config.sh" for R1 and R2 fastq file names, respectively, and correspond to "barcodes_lib1.txt".
 - 2 files containing adapter sequences of R1/P5/forward (<adapters.R1.txt>) and R2/P7/reverse (<adapters.R2.txt>) reads.
-- conf.sh (see "Configuration" below for detailed instructions on creating this file) .
+- config.sh (see "Configuration" below for detailed instructions on creating this file) .

 <a><img src="https://imgur.com/SYiOxfR.png" title="source: imgur.com" width=400 /></a>

-From command line, run ngsComposer with the specified directory of your project
+From command line, run ngsComposer as shown below:
 ```bash
 $ bash <path_to_ngsComposer_directory>/ngsComposer <path_to_project_directory>
 ```